 You can also turn on Closed Captions - which are essentially onscreen textual description of non-speech elements in what you are watching.
 Triple-click the Home button to open the accessibility options that include VoiceOver, Zoom, Closed Captions, and Audio Descriptions.

-Subtitles can be turned on if you swipe down on the remote touchscreen.
+Subtitles, on the other hand, can be turned on if you swipe down on the remote touchscreen during any fullscreen video playback.

 If you want to choose a default, go to Settings > General > Accessibility > Accessibility Shortcut and choose your default.